2020 Las Vegas Raiders season: Week 4: vs. Buffalo Bills

 Returning home to faced the undefeated Buffalo Bills, the Raiders quickly fell behind as the Bills moved 75 yards on the first possession and took the lead on a Gabe Davis 26-yard touchdown pass from Josh Allen. the Raiders responded with a Daniel Carlson 54-yard field goal to narrow the lead to 7–3.
 However, Buffalo again moved the down the field on a 75-yard drive capped off by a 11-yard touchdown pass from Allen to Cole Beasley to extend the Bills lead to 14–3.
 Las Vegas again could only answer with a field goal by Carlson from 39 yards out.
 The Raider defense was able to prevent the Bills from scoring another touchdown on their next possession, but the Bills did get a 34-yard field goal from Tyler Bass to move the lead to 17–6.
 The Raider offense, taking over with just over four minutes remaining in the half, moved to the Bills' three-yard line with 13 seconds remaining before Derek Carr hit Jason Witten for his first touchdown as a Raider.
 The score narrowed the Bills lead to 17–13 at the half.

 The Raiders settled for another Carlson field goal to start off the second half, this one from 25 yards out to bring the Raiders within one at 17–16.
 Both teams then exchanged punts on their next possessions before the Bills took over at the Raider 45 following a 38-yard punt return by Andre Roberts.
 Allen capped off the short drive with a one-yard run on the first play of the fourth quarter to give the Bills a 23–16 lead after a missed extra point.
 After moving to the Buffalo 36-yard line, Darren Waller fumbled after making a catch and Bills recovered.
 Four plays later, Devin Singletary from two yards out to push the lead to 30–16.
 On the ensuing possession, the Raider went for it from their own 34 on a fourth and one, but were stopped, turning the ball over on downs.
-The Bills wen backward on their possession and were forced to punt the ball to the Raiders.
+The Bills lost yards on the following possession and proceeded to punt.
 Taking over with 7:20 remaining in the game, the Raiders moved to the Buffalo 33 before Carr was sacked and fumbled the ball and Bills lineman Quinton Jefferson recovered.
 The Bills were again forced to punt and the Raiders got the ball with 3:30 remaining in the game.
 Carr hit Nelson Agholor on a seven-yard touchdown pass with 1:20 remaining to bring the Raiders with 30–23.
 After a failed onside kick, the Bills were able to run out the clock as the defeated the Raiders 30–23.
 The loss was the second in a row for the Raiders, dropping them to 2–2 on the season.